kmu2030/PwshOpcUaClient/README.md

 * **`pki/rejected/certs`**: Stores rejected server certificates.
 * **`pki/trusted/certs`**: Stores trusted certificates.

-The specifics of this structure depend on the **UA.NETStandard** library.
+The specifics of this structure depend on the **UA-.NETStandard** library.
 CRLs (Certificate Revocation Lists) should be placed in a subdirectory named **`crl`** within each store.
 Windows also supports `X509Store` if you need it.
-For more details, refer to the [UA.NETStandard documentation](https://www.google.com/search?q=https://github.com/OPCFoundation/UA-.NETStandard/blob/master/Docs/Certificates.md).
+For more details, refer to the [UA-.NETStandard documentation](https://www.google.com/search?q=https://github.com/OPCFoundation/UA-.NETStandard/blob/master/Docs/Certificates.md).

 ## How to Use PwshOpcUaClient
 Follow these steps to get started: